Mr Ng Chee Meng 黄志明

 “After all that she had been through, her life priorities had changed.
 Having come from a corporate working life with high earnings and high stress, she was now looking for simpler jobs with more work-life balance.
 She came to e2i looking for a part-time job, as she had decided to make it a priority to finish the novels she was writing; and she did not have the bandwidth to pursue freelance work concurrently,” she added.

 Aishah also shared useful resources such as job listings that Sharon could apply to and guided her on resume writing.
-She signed Sharon up for e2i’s Executive Workshop in September of 2019 to address other gaps.
+She signed Sharon up for an employability workshop in September of 2019 to address other gaps.

 True enough, the workshop was a great help to Sharon as it also exposed her to people from different walks of life, who were in similar situations as her.
 Additionally, Sharon also picked up on interview skills, how to improve her confidence, and practical job search tips.